Lillee Jean Trueman Stance on Legal Intellectual Property Copyright Protections | Project: Bullyish

 As a filmmaker, I am committed to the ethical protection of all creative work.
 My experience has reinforced the critical need for artists to advocate for their intellectual property and combat unauthorized use.

 In one last example, my digital artwork was stolen on several platforms, thanks to these people (corporations) who for years have been harassing my family.
 I recently wrote an article on the abuse, and how I've taken action criminally for these occurrences.
+As well as being championed by platforms not housing proper legal, and supplying these people with improper information themselves, below you'll see pretty alarming copyright violations.

 Not only is my signature on one of the art pieces, in the same breath, I'm being violated and harassed.
 They even made videos that they were copyright-struck to create more buzz.
+The ironic part is that these very people do not want people to steal their artwork, thus proving this ruse is all a sham to unethically confuse viewers.

+Further examples of theft - my site policy is additionally being violated by platforms such as a well-known platform.
 They're condoning pirating on insane levels.
 As a result, these people harassing me (they call themselves the Lillee Jean Clone Cult), utilizing that very platform, are "victims" of "false" copyright claims, despite each claim being legitimate.
+They harass me, they become victims, thus it becomes a cycle of these internet people with black hat marketing agencies.

 Fair Usage Debate